-The Refrigeration/Heating/Air Conditioning program supports student participation in Vocational Industrial Clubs of American (VICA) and student competition in United States Skills Olympics (USSO).
-Through student involvement in fund-raising projects, funds are made available to pay student cost of travel, lodging and entry fees in the annual state VICA skills contest.
+The Refrigeration/Heating/Air Conditioning program supports student participa-tion in Vocational Industrial Clubs of America (VICA) and student competition in United Skills Olympics (USSO).
+Through student involvement in fund-raising projects, funds are made available to pay student costs of travel, lodging and entry fees in the annual state VICA skills contest.
 Any student who earns a first place at the state level qualifies for USSO and also will have expenses paid to participate in the national competition.

-The Refrigeration, Heating and Air Conditioning curriculum leads to an Associate of Applied Science degree.
+The Refrigeration, Heating and Air Conditioning curriculum leads to an Associate of Science degree.